 Shopping is a big draw for the Marketplace area of Disney Springs, where the insanely large World of Disney store dominates this area.
 Don’t get separated from your group in this store, or you’ll probably never see them again.
 While the large selection in World of Disney is nice, I can’t say I’ve ever found anything in there that I wanted that I couldn’t find anywhere else.
 Since it’s way larger than any other store on property, it must have things other stores don’t.
 It is definitely a good one-stop-shop.

 Personally, I prefer the nearby Art of Disney and Disney’s Days of Christmas.
 There are Art of Disney stores in the parks (and a Christmas shop in the Magic Kingdom), but these locations are larger and offer more variety, and it’s of niches of merchandise that I really like.
 There are other focused stores throughout the Marketplace, which will appeal to different guests.
 I prefer these focused stores.
 Maybe it’s just me, but I find World of Disney a bit overwhelming.

 The stuff here has great designs, with a lot of retro influences and nods to classic attractions.
 From home goods to really cool signage, there are some inventive and (what I’d call) inspired designs here.
-This isn’t your ‘boring-design 2016 Fab Five shirt’ type of stuff that dominates too many gift shops at Walt Disney World.
+This isn’t your ‘boring-design Fab Five with the year shirt’ type of stuff that dominates too many gift shops at Walt Disney World.

 We’ve eaten at several restaurants in Disney Springs over the years, and have found them to be of varying degrees of quality.
 Prior to the big expansion project, many restaurants were not good, and the only reliable spot for a consistently good meal was Raglan Road.